kesaloh13/xenia-espresso-home-assistant/README.md

 1. Create a config/integrations directory if it does not already exist.
 2. Copy the xenia-expresso.yaml file to config/integrations
+3. Change the URL to the Name/IP of your Xenia IP Address in xenia-expresso.yaml (Line 14)
-3. Include "xenia.yaml" by adding the following lines to your "configuration.yaml":
+4. Include "xenia-espresso.yaml" by adding the following lines to your "configuration.yaml":

 ```yaml
 homeassistant: